usbong/school/wika/nihongo.md

 2) Listen: repeatedly until CAN remember the next conversation in the audio sequence<br/>
 --> note: As with children, you shall be able to identify individual words that you repeatedly hear, if NOT yet the whole sentence<br/>
 --> use: the dictionary to learn the significance of those individual words that you repeatedly hear;<br/>
---> reminder: You may still be able to understand the significance of the whole sentence, even without yet knowing ALL the individual words
+--> reminder: You may still be able to understand the significance of the whole sentence,<br/> --> even without yet knowing ALL the individual words

 ## Output
 1) High School Level nihongo (Japanese Language Proficiency Level (JLPT) N1)<br/>